 Your helmet fits properly when:

-- It does not move when you shake your head in any direction, even when it is not done up.
+- It does not move when you shake your head in any direction, even when the straps are not done up.

 - The helmet stays level across the forehead just above the eyebrows.